Kennesaw State University: Athletics

 Kennesaw State University's athletic teams are called the Owls.
 The school colors are black and gold.

 The Owls participate in Division I of the NCAA and as a member of Conference USA.
 Athletics began in the 1981–82 academic year, with KSU joining both the National Association of Intercollegiate Athletics (NAIA) and the Georgia Intercollegiate Athletic Conference (GIAC).
 James "Spec" Landrum was named the school's first athletic director, after football coaching stints at both Georgia and Georgia Tech.
 After Division I's Gulf Star Conference dissolved in 1987, Commissioner Dave Waples replaced the retiring Landrum that fall.
 The school won its initial National title in 1994, as coach Mike Sansing's baseball team won the NAIA championship.

-In the fall of 1994, KSU officially joined the NCAA, Division II, Peach Belt Conference.
-The Owls dominated the loop for the next 11-years, including DII National crowns in softball (1995 and 1996, coach Scott Whitlock), baseball (1996, coach Sansing), women's soccer (2003, coach Rob King) and men's basketball (2004, coach Tony Ingle).
-Kennesaw State is one of two division II schools to win a national championship in four different team sports, Grand Valley State University being the other.
+In the fall of 1994, KSU officially joined the NCAA Division II, Peach Belt Conference.

+The Owls dominated the conference for the next 11-years, including DII National crowns in softball (1995 and 1996, coach Scott Whitlock), baseball (1996, coach Sansing), women's soccer (2003, coach Rob King) and men's basketball (2004, coach Tony Ingle).
+Kennesaw State is one of two Division II schools to win a national championship in four different team sports, Grand Valley State University being the other.
 KSU also won several other regional and divisional championships.
-Both men's and women's cross-country coach Stan Sims and women's basketball coach Colby Tilley made numerous appearance in NCAA, DII, National competition.
+Both men's and women's cross-country coach Stan Sims and women's basketball coach Colby Tilley made numerous appearance in NCAA, DII national competitions.

-In 2005, the Owls began the painful four-year transition to Division I of the NCAA.
-The university fully transitioned to Division I status in the National Collegiate Athletic Association at the beginning of the 2009–10 season.
+In 2005, the Owls began the four-year transition to Division I of the NCAA.

 Vaughn Williams was hired in April 2011 as the university's third director of athletics.
-He had previously served for six and a half years as UConn's associate athletic director, where he was responsible for strategic planning, facility master planning, and policy and procedure improvement.
+He had previously served for six and a half years as the University of Connrcticut's associate athletic director, where he was responsible for strategic planning, facility master planning, and policy and procedure improvement.

-The Owls announced they would start a Division I Football Championship Subdivision football team on November 14, 2013.
-Their first football game was against the East Tennessee State Buccaneers in Johnson City, Tennessee, on September 3, 2015.
+The Owls announced on November 14, 2013 that they would start a Division I Football Championship Subdivision (FCS) football team.
+Their first game was against the East Tennessee State Buccaneers in Johnson City, Tennessee, on September 3, 2015.
 The Owls initially competed as a part of the Big South Conference because the ASUN did not sponsor football.
 Head Coach Brian Bohannon stated at the time that Kennesaw State had no interest in playing any games in exchange for guaranteed payments in the team's first few years.

 By the end of 2019 the Kennesaw Owls tallied a 48–15 total record from the beginning of the program, giving the team the record of most wins for a football program in its first five years.

 The Owls play home games at Fifth Third Bank Stadium in Kennesaw.

 KSU announced in 2022 that they would be leaving the ASUN Conference for Conference USA in all sports starting in the 2024–2025 academic year.
-With the move, the Owls Football program moved from NCAA Division I FCS to NCAA Division I FBS competition.
+With the move, the Owls Football program moved from NCAA Division I FCS to NCAA Division I Football Bowl SubdIvision (FBS) competition.